Prime Minister says ISIS was only "a pawn ... a subcontractor" in this attack

 The conflict has claimed more than 250,000 lives, according to the United Nations.
 More than half the country’s 17 million residents have fled, and a humanitarian crisis remains for those left behind.

-The violence can be blamed on many groups, including forces loyal to Syrian President Bashar al-Assad.
-But ISIS has been behind many of the worst atrocities.
+This violence can be pinned on many groups, including forces loyal to Syrian President Bashar al-Assad.
+Yet ISIS has been behind many of the worst atrocities there and elsewhere in the region, a fact that’s made the terror group a top target for civilized countries.

 After initially doing little to fight ISIS, Turkey, a member of NATO, has increasingly become engaged in the fight.
 It has begun allowing the United States to launch strikes from Incirlik Air Base in southern Turkey, and it is trying, too, to prevent more fighters from going through its territory to join ISIS.